nani05190682/Linux/README.md

 5. From normaluser1 switch to normaluser2 account
 6. Form normaluser2 switch to root

-# Moniroting and Managing Linux Process
+# Monitoring and Managing Linux Process

 # Objectives
 1. List and interpret basic information about processes running on the system.